tranvansang/zoned-date/README.md

 - `setTimezoneOffset()`: set the timezone offset and return the OffsetDate instance.
 - `withTimezoneOffset()`: return a new OffsetDate instance with the timezone offset set.

-Timezone (no `Offset` suffix) methods return the timezone offset in hour with correct sign.
+Timezone (no `timezone` prefix) methods return the timezone offset in hour with same sign.
 For example: GMT+9 returns 9.
-- `get timezone`: always return the pre-defined timezone offset, not the runtime timezone offset.
+- `get offset`: always return the pre-defined timezone offset, not the runtime timezone offset.
-- `set timezone`: change the timezone offset, but keep the value of `getTime()` (epoch) unchanged.
+- `set offset`: change the timezone offset, but keep the value of `getTime()` (epoch) unchanged.
 The value can be the new value, or a function that takes the old value and returns the new value or undefined to skip setting.
-- `getTimezone()`.
+- `getOffset()`.
-- `setTimezone()`: set the timezone offset and return the OffsetDate instance.
+- `setOffset()`: set the timezone offset and return the OffsetDate instance.
-- `withTimezone()`: return a new OffsetDate instance with the timezone offset set.
+- `withOffset()`: return a new OffsetDate instance with the timezone offset set.

 ### Epoch methods
 - `get time`: return the epoch time.